 “…The strong cast delivers a convincing performance, with exceptional contributions by Natalie Aroyan as Mimi…Aroyan’s warm, floating sound is perfect for Mimi’s character, bringing a vulnerable tenderness to the role.
 Her Act I solo was a highlight of the night, intensely expressive and heartfelt yet never losing its tonal beauty.”

 Mark Coughlan, The Australian, October 31 2013

-Natalie Aroyan is an Armenian-Australian Soprano.
-She holds a Postgraduate Diploma of Opera from the Sydney Conservatorium of Music and a double-degree in Business and I.T. from the Australian Catholic University, Sydney.
+Armenian-Australian Soprano Natalie Aroyan holds a Postgraduate Diploma of Opera from the Sydney Conservatorium of Music and a double-degree in Business and I.T. from the Australian Catholic University, Sydney.